2013 Youngstown State Penguins football team

-The 2013 Youngstown State Penguins football team represented Youngstown State University in the 2013 NCAA Division I FCS football season.
-They were led by fourth-year head coach Eric Wolford and played their home games at Stambaugh Stadium.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 8–4, 5–3 in MVFC play to finish in a four way tie for second place.
-They were not invited to the FCS Playoffs.
+The 2013 Youngstown State Penguins football team represented Youngstown State University as a member of the Missouri Valley Football Conference (MVFC) during the 2013 NCAA Division I FCS football season.
+Led by fourth-year head coach Eric Wolford, the Penguins compiled an overall record of 8–4 with a mark of 5–3 in conference play, placing in a four-way tie for second in the MVFC.
+Youngstown State played their home games at Stambaugh Stadium in Youngstown, Ohio.